ykhokhulya/stm32-fw-cube/F4/Projects/STM32F412ZG-Nucleo/Examples/RCC/RCC_ClockConfig/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to use the RCC HAL API to configure the system clock (SYSCLK) and modify the clock settings on run mode.
+This example describes how to use the RCC HAL API to configure the system clock (SYSCLK) and modify the clock settings in Run mode.

 In this example, after startup SYSCLK is configured to the max frequency using the PLL with HSI as clock source, the User push-button (connected to EXTI_Line15_10) will be used to change the PLL source:
 - from HSI to HSE bypass
 - from HSE bypass to HSI